Shadow-of-Colossus/Firefox-CSS/README.md

 # Firefox-CSS
-This is a mish-mash of css files to change Firefox appearance, more of an old style with security enhanced features in the identity box and location bar.
+This gives Firefox an older style appearance with security enhanced features in the identity box and location bar.

+This is a mish-mash of my code and others to acheive this.